7 Amazing Places to Hike in Chiang Mai

 (Source)

-The Lisu tribe is known to live in the Northern part of Thailand in the Chiang Mai area.
-If you are interested in knowing more about the tribe, you can take a hiking trip to them.
-Interested people can stay in a homestay that is available in their area.
+The Lisu tribe lives in the northern part of Thailand, in the Chiang Mai area.
+If you are interested in learning more about the tribe, you can take a hiking trip to visit them.
+Interested people can also stay in a homestay that is available in their area.
 The village of Hmong Pha Mieng is known to be the dwelling place of the Lisu tribe.

 Highlights

-1. The tribe is known to be one in rich in their own culture and customs.
+1. The tribe is known to be rich in their own culture and customs.

-2. After going to them, you can know more about their lifestyle and their farming ways.
+2. After going to them, you can learn more about their lifestyle and their farming ways.

 Best Time: Throughout the year